ubicucsd/crash_course/source/4_Python.md

 Create a new directory called "pydir".
 Enter the directory.

-Python should already be installed on your workstations.
-Let's make sure: Type the following on the command line:
+Python might not be installed on your workstations.
+In order to check: Type the following on the command line:
 ```shell
 python3
 ```